 Sarah Hillmer, an Atlanta native, began her professional career with Atlanta Ballet, where she performed both classical and contemporary works.
 She danced principal roles in classics such as Giselle, Nutcracker, Sleeping Beauty, and Swan Lake and originated roles in a variety of contemporary works.
 Sarah’s desire to further explore contemporary movement led her to become a founding member of gloATL, where she performed the original works of Lauri Stallings in both Atlanta and New York.
 Sarah’s love of coaching brought her back to Atlanta Ballet, where she has had the privilege of assisting and collaborating with choreographers and extraordinary dancers.
 She has worked as a ballet mistress to choreographers including Twyla Tharp and the Ballet’s current resident choreographer, Helen Pickett.
-She has also restaged choreographers’ works in New York, San Francisco, and Canada.
-Sarah teaches ballet and contemporary in the upper levels of Atlanta Ballet’s Centre for Dance Education throughout the year and summer.
-She is a guest teacher at various institutions in the Atlanta area, including Emory University and Spelman College.
-Sarah is thrilled to be part of the team at Atlanta Ballet and is an individual committed to finding the possibilities in the world around her.
+She has assisted in the restaging of works for Atlanta Ballet by choreographers such as Ohad Naharin and Wayne McGregor.
+Sarah has also restaged choreographers’ works in New York, San Francisco, and Canada.
+Sarah is committed to Atlanta Ballet having an impact in the Atlanta community.
+This has led her to serve as rehearsal director for Staibdance and to guest teach at various institutions, including Emory University and Spelman College.
+Sarah is thrilled to be part of the team at Atlanta Ballet, and the possibilities therein.

 Rosemary Miles is in her 18th season with Atlanta Ballet.
 One of eight children of an English brigadier general, Rosemary Miles trained at Elmhurst and the Royal Ballet School in England, during which time she successfully passed all Royal Academy and Cecchetti examinations.
 Throughout her professional career, Rosemary danced with the Royal Ballet, the National Ballet of Canada and the London Festival Ballet.
 In America she performed with the educational division of the New York City Ballet and as a soloist with the National Ballet of Washington, Chicago Ballet, and Houston Ballet.
 Upon retiring as a dancer, Rosemary has enjoyed being a principal teacher at the Houston Ballet Academy; a guest teacher throughout the United States, England, and the Far East; artistic director of the Lexington Ballet; and a member of John McFall's artistic team for 17 years.
 Rosemary is the proud aunt of 22 nieces and nephews, 28 grand-nieces and nephews.
 Rosemary thanks the dancers of Atlanta Ballet for being such an inspiration.